yukaitung/lgdxrobot-cloud/README.md

 - `LGDXRobotCloud.Data`: Contains database schema definitions and migrations, as well as Data Transfer Objects (DTOs) and internal models
 - `LGDXRobotCloud.Utilities`: Common functions and constants shared across other projects

-## Installation

-There are several installation options for different use cases:

-- **Full Setup Instructions**: For users who want to set up and customise the system for their specific needs.
-- **Full Integration with LGDXRobot2**: For users who want to quickly try the system with full LGDXRobot2 integration.
-- **Fast Setup**: For users who want to get up and running quickly with the system only.

 ### Full Setup Instructions

+For users who want to set up and customise the system for their specific needs.

 [https://docs.lgdxrobot.bristolgram.uk/cloud/](https://docs.lgdxrobot.bristolgram.uk/cloud/)

 ### Fast Setup

+For users who want to get up and running quickly with the system only.

 LGDXRobot Cloud includes a `Docker/docker-compose` setup for easy deployment in development and testing environments.
 You will need Docker with Docker Compose, Git, and OpenSSL installed.